Discover More Roji-en with TourOn

 During the School Year

 - Gallery Tour (Recommended for Grades 9-12): Explore the treasures of our galleries.
-Exhibits rotate every three months.
+Exhibits rotate twice a year.
 Click here to view the current exhibits.

 - Combination Tour (Recommended for Grades 6-12): Students tour the current exhibit , the Seishin-an Tea House, the dry garden, and receive an overview of the Yamato Colony